 Long-term cocaine effects include:

 Cocaine has a direct impact on the parts of the brains that regulate mood and pleasure.
 Because of this, continued use of this drug, increases tolerance, which in turn, leads to addiction.
 However, cocaine addiction is treatable.

-Invictus Health Group’s detoxification and cocaine addiction treatment have a high success rate, making us the leaders in cocaine addiction treatment.
-Our substance abuse program is designed after understanding the social, medical and neurobiological aspects of a patient’s cocaine use to ensure effective and lasting drug recovery.
+Our partner’s detoxification and cocaine addiction treatment have a high success rate, making us and our partners the leaders in cocaine addiction treatment.
+Their substance abuse program is designed after understanding the social, medical, and neurobiological aspects of a patient’s cocaine use to ensure effective and lasting drug recovery.

-Cocaine addiction treatment at Invictus Health Group focuses on three main points.
-These are:
+Cocaine addiction treatment at Invictus Health Group’s partners focus on three main points, which are:

 An addiction develops due to certain underlying causes.
-The medical team at Invictus Health Group determines these causes, be it a mental or behavioral disorder or trauma.
+The medical team at Invictus Health Group’s partnering treatment facilities determines these causes, be it a mental or behavioral disorder or trauma.
 After this, both the addiction and the causes are addressed simultaneously to promote long-lasting recovery.